Rick Wakeman: 2009–present: Revisiting classic 1970s albums, Yes feat. ARW, and piano albums

-In January 2016, Wakeman, Anderson, and Trevor Rabin announced the formation of their new band, Anderson, Rabin and Wakeman (ARW).
-The three toured from 2016 to 2018, performing Yes music across the band's history.
-Also in January 2016, Wakeman performed a live piano version of "Life on Mars?" on BBC Radio 2 as a tribute following the death of his old friend David Bowie.
+In January 2016, Wakeman performed a piano version of "Life on Mars?" live on BBC Radio 2 as a tribute following the death of his longtime friend David Bowie.
 The strong reception from listeners and viewers of the YouTube video led Wakeman to release a single of the track with a piano version of "Space Oddity" and an original song, "Always Together", in aid of Macmillan Cancer Support.
-The reception from the single and YouTube video inspired Wakeman to produce a solo piano album of tracks that he had played on in his career, plus original tunes and adaptations of classical pieces.
-Piano Portraits was released in January 2017 and peaked at No. 7 in the UK, Wakeman's highest-charting album since 1975.
-It also reached gold certification from the British Phonographic Institute.
-In 2018, Wakeman released a follow-up album, Piano Odyssey, which also reached No. 7 in the UK.
+This inspired Wakeman to produce a solo piano album of tracks that he had played on throughout his career, plus original tunes and adaptations of classical pieces.
+Piano Portraits was released in January 2017 and went to No. 6 in the UK, becoming Wakeman's highest-charting album since 1975 and his first to reach silver certification from the British Phonographic Institute since 1977.
+The follow-up album Piano Odyssey featured some orchestral and choir arrangements.
+Released in 2018, it reached No. 7 in the UK.
+Wakeman concluded the series of piano albums with the seasonal-themed Christmas Portraits in 2019.
+In September and October 2019, Wakeman embarked on his first solo tour of the US in 13 years with his piano shows.